 The gold price under Trump

-Trump was elected president on November 8 of last year, and on the back of the news the gold price took a fairly steep plunge.
-The Kitco chart below, which lays out gold’s movement from November 8, 2016 to April 5, 2017, shows that gold was trading at just under $1,260 per ounce the day of the election, but was below $1,200 by December.
+Trump was elected president on November 8, 2016, and on the back of the news the gold price took a fairly steep plunge.
+The Kitco chart below, which lays out gold’s movement from November 2016 to January 2018, shows that gold was trading at just under $1,276 per ounce the day of the election, but was well below $1,200 in December 2016.

 That price drop was a surprise for many involved in the gold space.
 Prior to the election, a slew of analysts were predicting that a Trump win would push the gold price higher — perhaps even to $1,400.
 Their thinking was that a Trump victory would lead to widespread uncertainty; gold, which tends to fare well in times of turmoil, would thus benefit.